imboowa/DNAGenre/README.md

 ![Screenshot 2025-08-16 at 20.58.31.png](addons/Screenshot%202025-08-16%20at%2020.58.31.png)
 When entering the read index, enter the actual read index (for our scenario, the read index would be `@1`) depending on which indexes you want to "ham".

+    Note: LengthOfEach - is the length of the current view and its analysis | is the entire length of each of the strands

 **10. K-mer By Search**